jayaram244/Automated-CI-CD-Pipeline-for-a-Static-Website-Using-GitHub-Actions-and-AWS-S3/README.md

 - A **static website** with HTML, CSS, and JavaScript files.
 - A **GitHub Actions workflow** to automate build and deploy on every push to `main`.
 - Deployment to a **versioned AWS S3 bucket** serving the website.
-- Optional **CloudFront cache invalidation** to ensure users get the latest content immediately.
+- **CloudFront cache invalidation** to ensure users get the latest content immediately.

 ---